-The reporting entity is the District of Columbia Workmen's Compensation Act Special Fund (Fund).
+The reporting entity is the Longshore and Harbor Workers' Compensation Act Special Fund (Fund).
 Organizationally the Fund is administered by the Employment Standards Administration (ESA), an agency within the United States Department of Labor.
 Within ESA, the Division of Longshore and Harbor Workers' Compensation (DLHWC) has direct responsibility for administration of the Fund.
-The Fund supports the program mission by providing compensation, and in certain cases, medical care payments to District of Columbia employees for work related injuries or death.
-Effective July 26, 1982, the District of Columbia became responsible for administration and operation of a separate special fund to cover post July 26, 1982, injury cases.
+The Fund supports the program mission by providing compensation, and in certain cases, medical care payments to employees disabled from injuries which occurred on the navigable waters of the United States, or in adjoining areas used for loading, unloading, repairing, or building a vessel.
+The Fund also extends benefits to dependents if any injury resulted in the employee's death.

 Administrative services for operating the Fund are provided by the DLHWC through direct Federal Appropriations.
-Appropriated funding for administrative services is not reflected in the accompanying financial statements.
+Appropriated funding for administrative services is not reflected in the accompanying statements.

-Additionally, the District of Columbia Workmen's Compensation Act [Section 10(h)] provides annual wage increase compensation (cost of living adjustments).
+Additionally, the Longshore and Harbor Workers' Compensation Act [Section 10(h)] provides annual wage increase compensation (cost of living adjustments).
 Fifty percent of this annual wage increase for pre-1972 compensation cases is paid by Federal appropriated funds, and fifty percent is paid by the Fund through the annual assessment.
 Appropriated funding for 10(h) is not reflected in the accompanying financial statements.